-Occasionally you may find that the skin around your jaw/neck may be numb after the surgery and will persist for several months.
+Occasionally you may find that the skin around your jaw/neck may be numb after the surgery and this can last for several months.
 This may improve gradually, but you should not expect the numbness to disappear entirely.

 Speech and swallowing